‘Days Of Our Lives’ June 21: Chad Vows DiMera Demise, Ciara And Ben Share A Moment, Kayla Hits Paydirt [Recap]

 — freddie smith (@freddiemsmith) June 18, 2018

-When asked why he would turn on his family in such a drastic way, Chad makes a powerful statement.
+When asked why he would turn on his family in such a drastic way, Chad made a powerful statement.

 “Stefan’s not my brother.
 He’s not my family.
 He is my enemy… Stefan made me turn my back on DiMera.
 Now it’s my mission to destroy him, and it.
 That’s something you have wanted to do for a long time Victor, so why don’t you let me help you?”

-Victor finally agrees and the board does too.
-For the first time in the history of the rivaling companies, a DiMera is in charge of Titan Industries.
+Victor finally agreed and the board did too.
+For the first time in the history of the rivaling companies, a DiMera was in charge of Titan Industries.

 At the end of yesterday’s Days of Our Lives episode, as reported by the Inquisitr, Ciara used a burner phone to call her mother.